ugursevengul/Javascript-Clock-and-Welcoming/README.md

-# Javascript-Clock-ve-Welcoming
+# Javascript-Clock-and-Welcoming
-Javascript Clock ve Welcoming
+Javascript Clock and Welcoming